fglock/PerlOnJava/README.md

 ### Using jrunscript

-1. **Run the Perl Script Engine**:
-    - After compiling and packaging, you can run the Perl script engine using `jrunscript`:
+    - After compiling and packaging, you can run the Perl script engine using `jrunscript` interactive shell.
-      ```sh
-      jrunscript -cp target/perlonjava-1.0-SNAPSHOT.jar -l perl
-      ```

-2. **Example Usage**:
-    - Once `jrunscript` is running, you can execute Perl scripts directly in the interactive shell.
-Note that the CLI creates a new context every time, so it doesn't keep lexical variables from one line to the next.
+    - Note that `jrunscript` creates a new scope every time, so it doesn't keep lexical variables from one line to the next.

       ```sh
       $ jrunscript -cp target/perlonjava-1.0-SNAPSHOT.jar -l perl